 (C) An employer cannot apply an absence or attendance policy to an employee’s HFWA-qualifying leave use if it could result in adverse action against the employee, including discipline, as defined in C.R.S. § 8-13.3-407(2)(b).
 However, after an employee has exhausted all leave required by HFWA, an employer can apply an absence or attendance policy to any absences taken by the employee.

-3.5.4 Applicability of a general paid time off (“PTO”) policy to HFWA leave.
+3.5.4 Applicability of a general paid time off ([Deleted:]PTO[Deleted:]) policy to HFWA leave.
 HFWA does not require additional leave if an employer policy provides fully paid leave for both HFWA and non-HFWA purposes (e.g., sick time and vacation) and makes clear to employees, in a writing distributed in advance of an actual or anticipated leave request, that:

 (A) its leave policy provides PTO —